3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 FROM generate_series(1,10000);
 ```

-There are a lot of things and functions you can combine from the `pgcrypto` package.
+There are a lot of things and functions you can combine from the `pgcrypto` package
+(you will see that the repostory contemplates all of them).
 I will try to post another blog post regarding this kind of benchmarks.
 In the
 meantime, this query should be enough to have a rough idea of the performance difference
-between RDS instance vCPU and premises server CPU.
+between RDS instance vCPU and your server CPUs.

 ## Architecture basics